Protect the Dolls: Wear by celebrities and high sales

 Several celebrities wore the T-shirt, and have broadcast this publicly.
 Pedro Pascal, whose sister Lux Pascal is transgender, was photographed wearing it next to DJ Honey Dijon on his 50th birthday.
 Designer Haider Ackermann, partner of Ives' publicist, posed with the shirt next to actor Tilda Swinton, who ordered several of the shirts herself.
 Singer Troye Sivan wore it during his Coachella 2025 guest performance in Charli XCX's set, and later posed next to her as well as Lorde and Billie Eilish in a photo he posted to Instagram.
 Sivan's performance helped sell 200 pieces of the T-shirt in less than 24 hours.
-Tate McRae also wore it, as did Addison Rae, Madonna, and Mariah Carey.
-In 2025, Sabrina Carpenter referenced it on a MTV Video Music Awards performance in which she also called for trans rights to be respected.
+Tate McRae also wore it, as did Addison Rae.